 - Scores of between two and five works (hard copy submissions are also accepted)

 - Include recordings of your works, if available (MIDI is acceptable if a live recording is not available.
 You must include an accompanying score for each submitted recording.
-Please do not send originals; all materials submitted become the property of The Boston Conservatory and cannot be returned.)
+Please do not send originals; all materials submitted become the property of Boston Conservatory at Berklee and cannot be returned.)

 - One short essay (200–400 words) describing your musical interests